dysonltd/tmag5273/examples/README.md

 ### How to Install (Desktop Linux)

-When working with the Desktop Linux you may find you need to install the following in order to work with the [FT232H](https://www.adafruit.com/product/2264)
+When working with Desktop Linux you may find you need to install the following in order to work with the [FT232H](https://www.adafruit.com/product/2264) breakout board.

 ```bash
 sudo apt update